imclarenpow/202-andie/src/cosc202/andie/README.md

 Resizes an image according to a scale retrieved from the user The scale must be between 0 and a displayed limit based on the current size of the image
 ##### Flip Horizontal
+Flips image using vertical reference line
 ##### Flip Vertical
+Flips image using horizontal reference line
 ##### Rotate 90° Right
+Turns image 90 degrees to the right
 ##### Rotate 90° Left
+Turns image 90 degrees to the left
 ##### Rotate 180°
+Turns the image 180 degrees so it is upside down, but not vertically flipped

 ### View